PM Imran Khan says 'selling' of Senate votes in leaked video reflects 'destruction of nation's morality'

 "This is the difference between Imran Khan and these thieves," he added.

-A 2018 video has surfaced in which the KP law minister can be seen what appears to be stacks of currency in a bag.
+A 2018 video, reportedly dated prior to the Senate elections, has surfaced in which the KP law minister can be seen what appears to be stacks of currency in a bag.

-The video also shows current MPA Ubaid Mayar, besides former MPAs Sardar Idrees from Abbotabad, Mairaj Humayun and Dina Khan, all allegedly accepting bribes from former PPP MPA Mohammad Ali Bacha.
+The video also shows current PTI MPA Ubaid Mayar, besides former MPAs Sardar Idrees, Mairaj Humayun and Dina Khan, all allegedly accepting bribes from former PPP MPA Mohammad Ali Bacha.

 Bacha, while speaking to Geo News insisted that the video is an "edited" one.